s2t2/tweet-analysis-2020/app/tweet_collection_v2/README.md

 # git push heroku collection-2:master -f
 ```

-Finally, manually turn on the "tweet_collector" dyno (Hobby tier is fine) to collect tweets to the production database.
+Finally, manually turn on or restart the "tweet_collector" dyno (Hobby tier is fine) to collect tweets to the production database.

 And view logs as desired: